thoughtworks/dancing-glyphs/README.md

 At some point when implementing the Dancing Glyphs saver I switched to the Metal to get the best possible performance while using as little power as possible.
 I then realised that with Metal I could render hundreds of glyphs, and so I explored different animations.
 Glyph Wave is the result of this.
 There are actually two versions of the wave, the linear one shown above and a circular one.
 Currently, the saver selects one by random when it starts.

+## Technology

+The screen savers are written in Swift 3 and Metal using Xcode 8.
+They require El Capitan or Sierra to run.
+Older versions of OS X do not support Metal, unfortunately.